What does the prosecution have to prove in a case of Intimidation?

-There are two key elements that the Prosecution must prove beyond reasonable doubt for an individual to be found guilty of intimidation:
+There are two key elements that the prosecution must prove, beyond reasonable doubt, for a person to be found guilty of Intimidation.
+They are:

-- That the accused intended to so intimidate the victim;
+- That the accused intended to intimidate the victim;

 The prosecution does not have to prove that the victim was in fact intimidated.